crisperdue/prooftoys-site/content/privacy.md

 the service and your user experience.
-We use and store website session information in aggregated and anonymized form so that it is not associated with individual end users and does not include personal information.
-We will not use identifiable personal information without your consent.
+We use and store website session information in aggregated and anonymized form so that it is not associated with individual end users and does not include personal information, except with your consent.

 ### Will your information be shared with anyone?